ygorelik/ydk-gen/sdk/go/core/docsgen/guides/path_api.rst

 .. contents:: Table of Contents

-The :ref:`Path API<path-api-guide>` (part of the `YDK core <https://github.com/CiscoDevNet/ydk-py/tree/master/core>`_)
+The :ref:`Path API<path-api-guide>` (part of the `YDK core <https://gitlab.com/yangorelik/ydk-gen/tree/master/sdk/go/core>`_)
-is a generic API which can be used to create and access YANG data nodes without having to use the model bundle APIs (for example, `openconfig <https://github.com/CiscoDevNet/ydk-py/tree/master/openconfig>`_).
-Applications can be written using xpath-like path expressions as illustrated below.
+is a generic API which can be used to create and access YANG data nodes without having to use the model bundle APIs.
+Applications can be written using xpath-like expressions as illustrated below.

 Path Syntax